 Fortunately, this plant’s toxicity helps protect it from many pests.
 There aren’t a lot of diseases that affect it either.
 However, here are a few issues you may want to look out for when caring for the Jersey lily.

-- Caterpillars: You may find caterpillars chewing through this plant’s leaves and flowers.
-Simply remove caterpillars from the plant with a pair of gloves or tweezers to avoid further damage.
+• Caterpillars: Caterpillars may be chewing through this plant’s leaves and flowers.
+Simply remove caterpillars from the plant with gloves or tweezers to avoid further damage.

 Essential Tools for Amaryllis Belladonna Care

-Here are the tools and materials we recommend keeping on hand taking care of your Amaryllis belladonna.
+Here are the tools and materials we recommend keeping on hand when caring for your Amaryllis belladonna.

 Wrapping Up